agordon/constatus/README.md

 Please check the file CHANGES to see what you need to know when upgrading from an earlier version.
 Read README.rest to get to know how the REST interface works.

+FAQ
+---
+* If I restart the program then sometimes some cameras show an error
+> that is a problem of certain cameras that have a limit on the number of viewers it can handle concurrently; apparently the previous session was not terminated fully

+* When I put more than, say, 5 cameras on a web-page (e.g. in an "html-grid"), then things become slow and/or cameras don't show anything.
+> that is a problem with web-browsers not being able to display so many video-streams concurrently. strangely enough I had best results with the safari browser - or limitting to 4 streams per page.

 (C) 2017-2018 by Folkert van Heusden, released under AGPL v3.0